By Jenny Burgess, News Reader and Wedding Celebrant

 “Travel has made me become the ultimate risk taker.
 I’m happiest when I’m free to paint my experiences.
 I like to be fearless with my work.”

-Stephen currently draws inspiration from nature and lives overlooking Lennox Head beach with his beautiful wife, Esperanza.
+Stephen currently draws inspiration from nature and lives in Cumbalum, NSW with his beautiful wife, Esperanza.

 Stephen hopes you enjoy his website, collection of watercolours, acrylics and mixed media work.